murffious/hogwarts_organizer/DOCS.md

 Materialize Style package icons and such
-Possible jQuery tables for pagination and search etc. depends on bootstrap etc Bonus React Dnd
+Possible jQuery tables for pagination and search etc. depends on bootstrap etc Bonus React Dnd semanitc
+To begin the development, run `npm start` or `yarn start`.
+      To create a production bundle, use `npm run build` or `yarn build`.